fabiodcorreia/d9-dev-env/README.md

 `lando composer install`

-It will also replace the file **web/sites/development.services.yml** with the default settings, we need to revert back to the development mode settings.
+It will also replace the file **web/sites/development.services.yml** with the default settings, we need to revert back to the development mode settings

 `git restore web/sites/development.services.yml`

-After this all the vendor and Drupal core packages should be installed and the server running.
+After this all the vendor and Drupal core packages should be installed and the server running

 ### Setup Drupal

-Configures Drupal to connect to the database with the default credentials and creates the admin user.
+Configures Drupal to connect to the database with the default credentials and creates the admin user

-`lando drush site:install --db-url=mysql://drupal9:drupal9@database/drupal9 -y`
+`lando drush site:install --db-url=mysql://drupal9:drupal9@database/drupal9 -y > site-install.txt`

 Save the admin password inside the .env file